Creating functional components

 Creating Functional Component Definitions involves making anything from simple, discrete type changes to much more complex traversals and conditions, and sometimes during the process you might lose track of what you have done.
 Other times, you might want to undo a step to change your orientation and start again.
 The Undo feature enables you to cancel the one or a series of recent actions, and it displays the result in a banner at the top of the Functional Component Definition page.

-In the following example screen, the Type has been changed to Required and the link has displayed on the page.
+In the following example screen, the Type field has been changed to Required and the link has displayed on the page:

 Hovering over the Undo link displays a tooltip that displays the action that will be undone.
 After the link is clicked, an information banner displays at the top of the page indicating the change.

 The Undo action applies to a single state change or the link can be clicked multiple times to cycle back through multiple changes.
 The Undo sequence persists until you log off the system; therefore, you can navigate away from page as necessary.